earthhologenome/EHI_bioinformatics/README.md

 # Coassembly_binning_pipeline

 ### What this pipeline does:
 This pipeline merges reads from multiple samples and assembles them using either metaspades or megahit.
-The resulting assembly is then indexed and the preprocessed reads from the [1_Preprocessing_pipeline](#1_preprocessing_pipeline) are mapped to it using Bowtie2 (2.4.4).
+The resulting assembly is then indexed (and a QUAST report created) and the preprocessed reads from the [1_Preprocessing_pipeline](#1_preprocessing_pipeline) are mapped to it using Bowtie2 (2.4.4).
 The output BAMs are then fed into the MetaWRAP binning and refinement modules.
 CoverM is then run on the BAMs to calculate the % of reads mapping to the coassemblies.
 Finally, a .tsv report is produced for your viewing pleasure.

 ### Configuration
 You can choose the assembler you want to use by adjusting the [2_Assembly_Binning_config.yaml](0_Code/configs/2_Assembly_Binning_config.yaml) file.
 You can also adjust the minimum contig size for binning (but do you think you should?).